NATIONAL PEARL HARBOR DAY

 Sunday morning, December 7th, 1941 was a dawn like any other in Hawaii, promising another perfect sunny day.

 Instead, Japanese planes arrived with the sun, and soon reduced the great warships anchored in Pearl Harbor to hulks of twisted, smoking wreckage.

 World War 2 was upon us, and the 2,402 Americans killed that day were the first of our countrymen to die in the war that would claim 80 million lives on 5 continents before it ended 3-1/2 years later with the advent of the Atomic Age.
-America lost almost 300,000 soldiers in that time.
+America lost over 400,000 soldiers in that time.